Swan maiden: Regional variants

 In a Sioux legend, the human hunter marries the Star Wife and fathers a son.
 Mother and child escape to the Star-realm, but begin to miss the human father.
 Her father suggests they bring him there to reunite the family, and they do so.

-In a third variation, an inversion occurs: the hunter is taken in a basket to the Star-country in order to live with his Star Wife.
+In a third variation, an inversion occurs: the hunter is carried in a basket to the Star-country to live with his Star Wife.
 However, he begins to miss his human mother.
 So, with the aid of a pair of red swan's wings for him and his wife, they return to the human world.

 In a tale attributed to the Wyandot people, seven Star Sisters (the Pleiades) descend to Earth in a basket.
 One day, a human hunter captures the youngest by her girdle while their sisters escape in the basket.
-The maiden promises to become the hunter's wife, but before that he must accompany her to the sky ("the Sun's lodge").
+The maiden promises to become the hunter's wife, but before that, he must accompany her to the sky ("the Sun's lodge").

 Author Macleod Yearsley provided the summary of a similar Algonquin tale: a hunter sees twelve maidens descend from the sky in a basket.
 When he tries to approach them, the basket is pulled back to the sky.
-The next day, the hunter assumes animal shape (a mouse) to create a false sense of safety for the sky girls.
-The basket descends and the hunter captures one of the maidens.
-He marries her and they have a son.
+The next day, the hunter assumes the form of an animal (a mouse) to create a false sense of safety for the sky girls.
+The basket descends, and the hunter captures one of the maidens.
+He marries her, and they have a son.
 Some years into their marriage, the sky maiden weaves a new basket, takes her son with her, and uses the magic song to elevate herself and her son back to her sky realm.
 The hunter goes after them.
 In other versions of the same tale, the protagonist is named Waupee, the White Hawk, and the story has been variously sourced: a version titled The Daughters of the Star, from Canada, or from the Ojibwes; The White Hawk, from the Shawnee; The Star-Maiden, from the Chippewa; Waupee White Hawk and His Family, from Ohio.

 Peru

-In a Peruvian tale collected by ethnologue John Bierhorst with the title The Boy who Rose to the Sky, a youth is sent to guard his family's potato plantation from whoever is stealing their yield.
-At night, three stars descend from the sky in form of glowing maidens.
+In a Peruvian tale collected by ethnologue John Bierhorst titled The Boy who Rose to the Sky, a youth is sent to guard his family's potato plantation against whoever is stealing their yield.
+At night, three stars descend from the sky in the form of glowing maidens.
 The youth captures one of them as the others escape, and makes her his wife.
 After some time, the star maiden flees from her human husband and returns to her sky realm.
-Still on Earth, the human husband decides to follow her and convinces a condor to take him there, by feeding the bird with two llamas on the way to the heavens.
+Still on Earth, the human husband decides to follow her and convinces a condor to take him there by feeding the bird with two llamas on the way to the heavens.
 The llama meat is not enough to feed the condor, and the youth slices a bit of his leg to feed his transport on the last part of the journey.
-He meets his star wife once again, but has to return to earth after his wife expels him.
+He meets his star wife once again, but has to return to Earth after his wife expels him.